dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-Letters F, G, H, I, J, K, L, M, N, O, P, Q, S, U and W were added to the parametric alphabet
+Letters R, V and Y were added to the parametric alphabet

-Letters R, T, V, X , Y and Z yet to be added
+Letters T, X and Z yet to be added because they are difficult:( Numbers are also yet to be added